nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/02_DEVELOPMENT_WORKFLOW.md

 The host development machine, which is optimized for native Android development, will not be modified.
 All other development environments are to be provisioned and run inside isolated containers.

 *   **Backend & Frontend Environments:** Development for the Python/FastAPI backend and the React/TypeScript frontend will be conducted exclusively within **Docker containers**.
 The project will contain `Dockerfile` and `docker-compose.yml` files that define these environments as code.
-This guarantees that the development environment is identical to the production environment on Cloud Run and prevents any contamination of the host machine.
+This guarantees a consistent development environment for all team members and prevents any contamination of the host machine.
+The production environment consists of Firebase Hosting and Google Cloud Functions.
 *   **Native Android Environment:** The native Android environment on the host machine remains pristine.
 Its configuration will be made reproducible through:
     *   The **Gradle Wrapper (`gradlew`)** to enforce a consistent build tool version.
     *   Explicit library and SDK versions defined in the `build.gradle` files.